 In 1973, an international conference of the IMO adopted the International Convention for the Prevention of Marine Pollution from Ships (MARPOL), and an accompanying treaty (these treaties are termed “Annexes”) designed to prevent pollution from ships.

 In 1997, the IMO agreed to MARPOL Annex VI, a global treaty to reduce air emissions from ships.
 The treaty was to become effective one year after being ratified by at least fifteen nations, representing a minimum of fifty percent of the world’s shipping tonnage.
 On May 18, 2004, MARPOL Annex VI was ratified by the fifteenth nation, bringing the total percent of the world’s merchant shipping tonnage to 54.57%.
 Annex VI went into effect on May 19, 2005.
-The U.S. has ratified MARPOL Annex VI.
+The U.S. ratified MARPOL Annex VI in 2008.

 MARPOL Annex VI:

 - Sets limits on sulfur dioxide (SOx) and NOx emissions from ships, and prohibits the intentional emission of ozone-depleting substances such as chlorofluorocarbons.

 - Sets a global limit on the maximum allowable sulfur content of fuel oil used in shipping to 4.5% m/m, and call for the IMO to monitor the worldwide average sulfur content of shipping fuel.

 - Establishes specific “SOx Emission Control Areas” with more stringent controls on SOx emissions (1.5% m/m).